 - If you lose your power during a power outage, do not move your food outdoors.
 The sun could warm it up—even if the temperatures stay below zero.
 Instead, use the freezing temperatures to freeze enough water to keep your refrigerator and freezer within the proper temperature range.
 Buckets or plastic shoe boxes filled with water will give you big blocks of ice, that will stay frozen for a long time

 - If you live in an area that's prone to power outages, consider investing in a generator, so your refrigerator and freezer don't lose power.

 - Add a bag of ice cubes to your freezer.
 Then, check it anytime you've been away from your house for an extended period of time.
 If the cubes have been replaced with water or a solid mass of ice, you'll know that the contents of the freezer has thawed at some point and needs to be replaced

-- Keep an inventory of your freezer on hand, so you'll be able to tell your insurance agent what you lost, if you need to make a claim.
-Here's a free, printable you can use
+- Keep an inventory of your freezer on hand, so you'll be able to tell your insurance agent what you lost if you need to make a claim.

 - Print a copy of this page, so you'll have it to reference during your next outage